-If the Vitek susceptibility profile suggests the presence of a carbapenemase producing organism, the microbiology department will repeat testing and will also perform Kirby bauer susceptibility testing for Avycaz (Ceftazidime/Avibactam).
+If the Vitek susceptibility profile suggests the presence of a carbapenemase producing organism, the microbiology department will repeat testing and will also perform Kirby bauer susceptibility testing to verify.
 In addition, the lab will perform a Carba-R test on the Gene Xpert on the isolate.
 The Carba-R cartridge can detect KPC, NDM, VIM, OXA, and IMP.
 The following flowcharts were developed for testing based on CDC recommendations.